vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-presentations/index.md

 Keyboard shortcuts
 ------------------

 Both the Presentation and Distraction free modes have no keyboard shortcuts associated by default.
-By default, they are only accessible from *View→ Enter Presentation Mode* and *View→ Enter Distraction Mode*.
+By default, they are only accessible from `View → Enter Presentation Mode` and `View → Enter Distraction Mode`.
 You can, however, assign custom shortcuts to these actions as usual.

-Alternatively, you can use Quick Switch Theme action (Ctrl + \` or ⌃ + \` on Mac) and Then press 4 (View Mode).
+Alternatively, you can use Quick Switch Theme action (<kbd>Ctrl</kbd> + <kbd>\`</kbd> or <kbd>⌃</kbd> + <kbd>\`</kbd> on Mac) and Then press <kbd>4</kbd> (View Mode).
 From the subsequent popup menu, you can pick either Presentation or Distraction Free mode.
 This shortcut is also useful for quickly switching keyboard layouts, code styles, look and feel or color schemes.

 ![intellij-idea-quick-switch-theme](./Quick-Switch-Theme.gif)